abyxcos/smallblog/README.md

 ## Bugs
 Smallblog was written under pdksh and tested under bash (both on linux.)
 It should be posix compliant, but please let me know if you find any bugs.

+* `stat(1)` on Linux is different than the BSD version.
+An alternate line has been included, that may be uncommented on BSD systems.
+I am looking into more portable methods of finding the file access time.

 ## License
 Smallblog is released under the ISC license.
 Please see [LICENSE](https://github.com/abyxcos/smallblog/blob/master/LICENSE) for the full text.